 Location: West Iceland

 Why visit?
-To experience the highlands of Iceland without traveling too far into that region.
-In fact, the roads into the highlands don’t usually open until late June.
-So in April it’ll give you a taste of the rugged landscape, with hot springs, craters, and rolling mountains.
+To experience the Highlands of Iceland without traveling too far into that region.
+In fact, the roads into the Highlands don’t usually open until late June.
+So in April, it’ll give you a taste of the rugged landscape, with hot springs, craters, and rolling mountains.

 4. Reykjavík and surroundings